 The Difference Between Automatic & Kinetic

 Both Automatic and Kinetic are powered by a swinging rotor.
-The key difference is that an Automatic watch stores the power in a spring, while the Kinetic watch stores it in a capacitor.
+The key difference is that an Automatic watch stores the power in the spring, while the Kinetic watches stores it in a capacitor.

-Of course, there is far more too it, and below I will show you exactly how they work.
+Of course, there is far more to it, and below I will show you exactly how they work.

 Automatic watches have been around for nearly 100 years and are based on mechanical principles.
 But, how do they actually work?